-HEALTH/SCHOOL NURSE
+HEALTH TECHNICIAN/SCHOOL NURSE

-Registered nurses and Heath Technicians provide health screenings such as vision and hearing throughout the school year.
-If you do not wish for your child to participate in health screenings, contact the school health office.
-Nurses are an important part of the school team because healthy children are better learners.
+Registered nurses and health technicians provide important vision and hearing screenings for students throughout the school year.
+These health screenings help identify potential issues impacting a child's learning abilities.
+If you do not wish for your child to participate, please contact the school health office.